How to Plan a Trip to Tahiti Like a Pro

 • Low/shoulder season: though more humid and with a higher chance of rain, traveling off-season in Tahiti is less expensive by about 15-20%.

-• Resorts: reduce the number of nights spent at a luxury resort and/or in an overwater bungalow, book well ahead of time to enjoy reduced rates, stay in the same resort chain on multiple islands to unlock possible discounts.
+• Resorts: reduce the number of nights spent at a luxury resort and/or in an overwater bungalow, book well ahead to enjoy reduced rates, and stay in the same resort chain on multiple islands to unlock possible discounts.

-• Accommodation: stay in family-owned pensions that range from simple stays to boutique-style accommodations.
-Rates are often based on a half-board stay, including both breakfast and dinner.
+• Accommodation: stay in family-owned pensions that range from simple stays to boutique-style inns.
+Rates are often based on a half-board stay, including breakfast and dinner.

 • Car rental: rates are lower on manual cars (vs automatic gear) and for multi-day rentals.